How to Move Out of Your Parents' House in 12 Easy Steps!

 Start Saving for a Deposit

 It doesn’t matter if you’re planning to rent, or want to buy with a mortgage.
 You’re going to need enough money in the bank for the deposit!
 To get there, we suggest coming up with a savings plan that is realistic and reasonable.
 Tip: This is the time to curb unnecessary spending.
-From temporarily canceling a gym membership, ditching takeaways and cooking at home instead to cutting back on shopping and travel expenses and forgoing that fancy takeout coffee, there are many easy ways to save money.
+From temporarily canceling a gym membership, ditching takeaways and cooking at home instead, to cutting back on shopping and travel expenses and forgoing that fancy takeout coffee, there are many easy ways to save money.

 Budgeting can also help you save money.
 Start by determining how much money you earn every month.
 Next, list your monthly expenses.
 Start with rent, college tuition fees, utilities and anything else that is essential to you existing!
 After that, add in entertainment, meals/drinks out, transport/car costs.
 If you’re not sure what you spend your money on, consider recording every penny you spend, where you spend it, and what you spend it on.
 Do this for at least a week, or better yet a month, to help with your budgeting.
 Calculate how much you spend each month on those items.
 If you spend €500 a month on coffee?
 List it!